HiFi Calypso: Background

 Karl Zéro's first album, Songs for Cabriolets y Otros Tipos de Vehiculos, was a collection of covers of international pop standards of the 1940s and 1950 (including "Perfidia" and "(I Love You) For Sentimental Reasons").
 For his next album, he set his mind on recording calypso songs, and started looking for a reggae band.
 He then learned that Tyrone Downie, which was a member of Bob Marley and the Wailers, lived in Montpellier.
 It turned out that Downie used to watch Zéro's weekly TV show, Le Vrai Journal.
 He agreed to participate, and contacted other members of the band to recruit them to the project.

 Zéro wanted to record the album at Tuff Gong, where Bob Marley recorded his music, but Bernard Lavilliers, who previously recorded there, alerted him to the rampant corruption he faced there.
-That dissuaded Zéro, who started searching for a studio "a little bit tropical", and settled on the Studio du Manoir, in the Southwesthern corner of France, which was used by Noir Désir, amongst other French artists.
+That dissuaded Zéro, who started searching for a studio "a little bit tropical", and settled on the Studio du Manoir, in the Southwestern corner of France, which was used by Noir Désir, amongst other French artists.